dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-format-specification/barcode-angle-range-array.md

 ## Parameter Summary

 Parameter `BarcodeAngleRangeArray` consist of a group of barcode rotation angle range objects.
-Each barcode angle range object includes the maximum and minimum value of the barcode rotation angle range.
+Each object includes the maximum and minimum value of the barcode rotation angle range.

 <table style = "text-align:left">
     <thead>